 Why Choose Digital Marketing

 The benefits of digital marketing cannot be overstated.
-It offers more power and control to marketers to optimize and adjust a marketing strategy for optimal results.
+It offers more power and control to marketers to optimise and adjust a marketing strategy for optimal results.
 Enhanced customizability offered by digital marketing allows micro-targeting of the audience, thereby producing higher returns on investments for businesses.

 Also, digital marketing strategies are mostly non-intrusive.
-The following is an example of Google Ads which shows against relevant search queries.
+The following is an example of Google Ads, which shows against relevant search queries.

 digital marketing vs traditional marketing